-Authors are requested at the time of submission to disclose any commercial association as well as consulting, stock ownership, equity interests, and patent-licensing arrangements that might pose a conflict of interest in connection with their submitted paper.
-Sources of any financial support of the project must be credited in the Acknowledgments section.
+Authors are requested at the time of submission to disclose any commercial association as well as consulting, stock ownership, equity interests, or patent-licensing arrangements that might pose a conflict of interest in connection with their submitted work.
+Sources of any financial support for the project must be credited in the Acknowledgments section.

-JBB is copyrighted by the Society for Biotechnology, Japan (SBJ), and authors are considered to have transferred their rights to SBJ.
-Requests for any reproduction or translation of JBB articles should be submitted to the SBJ Business Office (email@example.com).
+JBB is copyrighted by the Society for Biotechnology, Japan (SBJ), and authors are considered to have transferred their rights to SBJ upon acceptance.
+Requests for any reproduction or translation of material published in JBB should be submitted to the SBJ Business Office (email@example.com).
 This request must include a statement of intended use as well as explicit specification of the material to be reproduced.

 Use of human subjects or animals in research

-Manuscripts reporting experiments on human subjects should clearly state that the research has complied with the Helsinki Declaration of 1964, as revised in 2013 and with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1964, as revised in 2008.
-Experiments using animals should be conducted in accordance with the institutional and national standards and authors are required to indicate whether the guidelines for the care and use of laboratory animals were followed.
+Manuscripts reporting experiments on human subjects should clearly state in the article that the research complied with the Helsinki Declaration of 1964, as revised in 2013 and with the ethical standards of the responsible committee on human experimentation (institutional and national) and should state the name of the committee that approved the work.
+Experiments using animals should be conducted in accordance with the relevant institutional and national standards; authors are required to indicate whether the guidelines for the care and use of laboratory animals were followed.

 SBJ assumes no responsibility for the statements and opinions advanced by the contributors to the Society’s publications.
 Editorial views do not necessarily represent the position of SBJ.
 The use of trade names does not imply endorsement by SBJ.

-Color figures will appear on the web at no additional charge, regardless of whether or not these illustrations are reproduced in color in the printed version.
+Color figures are published on the web at no additional charge, regardless of whether or not they are reproduced in color in the printed version.
 Authors may choose to publish their figures in color or in black-and-white in the printed version.
-The corresponding author will receive a request form for the color option by SBJ after the article is accepted for publication.
+The corresponding author will receive a request form for the color option from SBJ after the article is accepted for publication.
 For color reproduction in print, authors will be charged 40,000 JPY per printed page.

 Correction of English

-SBJ strongly recommends authors who are unsure of proper English usage to have their manuscripts checked by language editing services prior to submission.
-Manuscripts that do not conform to standard English usage may be editorially rejected and returned to the authors.
-If a reviewer or editor suggests that a manuscript under review requires correction it may be sent to language correction at the editor’s discretion.
+SBJ strongly recommends authors who are unsure of proper English usage to have their manuscript checked by a language editing service prior to submission.
+Manuscripts that do not conform to standard English usage may be rejected without peer review and returned to the authors.
+If a reviewer or editor suggests that a manuscript under review requires correction it may be sent for language correction at the editor’s discretion.
 In such case, the costs must be borne by the author.
-No waiver application will be considered.
+No waivers will be considered.
 Elsevier offers a language editing checklist to help authors avoid some of the more common errors and grammatical mistakes found in papers.

-For authors who require information about language editing and copyediting services pre- and post-submission, please visit http://www.elsevier.com/wps/find/authorshome.authors/languagepolishing or contact firstname.lastname@example.org for more information.
-Please note SBJ and Elsevier neither endorse nor take responsibility for any products, goods or services offered by outside vendors through their services or in any advertising.
-For more information, please refer to Elsevier’s Terms and Conditions.
+For authors who require information about language editing and copyediting services pre- and post-submission, English Language Editing service is available from Elsevier's WebShop or visit Elsevier’s customer support site for more information.
+Please note SBJ neither endorse nor take responsibility for any products, goods or services offered by outside vendors through their services or in any advertising.

 Nucleotide and amino acid sequences